CoNarrative/glujs-guide-built/simulation-framework.md

  3. By enabling a 'live demo' mode, it lets stakeholders quickly communicate likes and dislikes on the developing interface very early in the design until after everything is set in stone
  4. Since stakeholders often are "touch and see" oriented instead of dealing with abstract development arcana, this process can actually be used to flesh out service contracts and patterns in advance of their implementation.

-Since back-ends revolve around persistent data in databases, gluJs will not only have to be able emulate AJAX, but also provide a simple way to fake persistent storage.
+Since back-ends revolve around persistent data in databases, GluJS will not only have to be able emulate AJAX, but also provide a simple way to fake persistent storage.
 And so it does.

 In the example under the routes, there is a line in which we set up an in-memory database: